 Department of Rehabilitation (DOR) Clients or Other Third Party Sponsorship and Disenrollment Protection: Please inform NCOD of your status to ensure that you receive disenrollment protection.

 See if Other Deaf and Hard of Hearing Students Are in Your Classes: Why register for classes with other DHH students?
 You’re likely to get the best interpreters or transcribers assigned to class; it may increase the odds of having both services in class; you will benefit from peer support.
+Please email an NCOD Academic Advisor for information on which classes NCOD students have enrolled in for Fall 2022.

 Repeated Courses: Early registration is not applicable for repeated courses.
 For information on repeating courses, please review the enrollment requirements.